 Theodoric's work represents a remarkable achievement in geometrical optics, and yet an error in geometry vitiated in large part the quantitative aspects of his theory.
 The error consisted in using Aristotle's "meteorological sphere," at the center of which the observer is located and on whose periphery are found the sun and the raincloud.
 The advantage of using this sphere is that it enabled all calculations to be made by the methods of medieval astronomy, but it unfortunately committed Theodoric to a geometry wherein the sun and the raindrop would have to be thought of as at equal distances from the eye of the observer, and this of course was at variance with the facts.
-Theodoric also made an error either in measuring or in reporting the angle subtended by the arc of the primary rainbow at the eye of the observer, recording this as only 22°, whereas the correct figure is closer to the 42° registered by Roger Bacon.121

-These defects in Theodoric's work notwithstanding, he was the first to trace correctly the various paths of light rays through raindrops to produce the primary and secondary rainbows, noting that the primary rainbow involves two refractions at the surface of the raindrop closer to the eye of the observer and one internal reflection at the farther surface, whereas the secondary rainbow also involves two refractions at the closer surface but requires two internal reflections at the surface farther from the observer.122 Utilizing these paths of generation and his theory of color formation, Theodoric was able to explain that the rainbow always appears as an arc of a circle, that its colors always appear in a certain order, that each color is projected to the observer from a different raindrop or series of drops, and that an observer who changes his position sees a different rainbow because different drops are required for its appearance.
-With regard to the secondary rainbow, he was able to explain that its colors appear in an order the reverse of that seen in the primary bow, that its colors are less intense than those of the primary bow.123
+Theodoric also made an error either in measuring or in reporting the angle subtended by the arc of the primary rainbow at the eye of the observer, recording this as only 220, whereas the correct figure is closer to the 420 registered by Roger Bacon.121 whereas the secondary rainbow also involves two refractions at the closer surface but requires two internal reflections at the surface farther from the observer.122 Utilizing these paths of generation and his theory of color formation, Theodoric was able to explain that the rainbow always appears as an arc of a circle, that its colors always appear in a certain order, that each color is projected to the observer from a different raindrop or series of drops, and that an observer who changes his position sees a different rainbow because different drops are required for its appearance.
+With regard to the secondary rainbow, he was able to explain that its colors appear in an order the reverse of that seen in the primary bow, that its colors are less intense than those of the primary bow, and that it appears less frequently than the primary bow.123